-17. Funds and Programmes Ombudsman: UNFPA encourages the informal resolution of conflicts at the workplace.
+- 18. Funds and Programmes Ombudsman: UNFPA encourages the informal resolution of conflicts at the workplace.
 The Office of the United Nations Ombudsman, which services UNFPA through the dedicated Funds and Programmes Ombudsman, is often a highly effective and suitable option for informal, confidential and impartial assistance towards the resolution of concerns and conflicts that are related to employment and the workplace.
 An ombudsman can assist staff members in looking at the issue from all perspectives, helping concerned staff members to identify options and to assess them with a view to determining the best option for a resolution.
-More information and contact details are available on the Internet website of the Office of the Ombudsman for the United Nations Funds and Programmes (http://fpombudsman.org/), including the reports issued by the Office.

-- 18. Office of Audit and Investigation Services ("OAIS"): The mandate of OAIS is described in the Oversight Policy adopted by the UNFPA Executive Board, the Financial Regulations, and the OAIS Charter.
+More information and contact details are available on the Internet website of the Office of the Ombudsman for the United Nations Funds and Programmes (http://fpombudsman.org/), including the reports issued by the Office. - 19.
+Office of Audit and Investigation Services ("OAIS"): The mandate of OAIS is described in the Oversight Policy adopted by the UNFPA Executive Board, the Financial Regulations, and the OAIS Charter.
 I would like to emphasize that OAIS is the sole office in UNFPA that carries a mandate to conduct investigations into allegations of wrongdoing.
-Reports to OAIS should be made as described above in this circular. - 19.
-UNFPA Ethics Office: In October 2019, UNFPA welcomed a new Ethics Adviser, Ms. Leanne Kinsella, joining from the International Civil Aviation Organization in Montreal, Canada. - 20.
-The overall goal of the Ethics Office is to cultivate and nurture a culture of ethics, integrity and accountability within the Organization.
+Reports to OAIS should be made as described above in this circular. - 20.
+UNFPA Ethics Office: The overall goal of the Ethics Office is to cultivate and nurture a culture of ethics, integrity and accountability within the Organization.
 The Ethics Office aims at increasing staff awareness of the core values and principles of the United Nations and on the observance of ethical standards and expected behaviors with the aim of safeguarding the respect and dignity of staff and the adoption of sound ethical practices when dealing with partners, vendors and stakeholders.
-The UNFPA Ethics Office also provides advice and guidance to staff members, at their request and in confidence, on conflicts of interest and other ethicsrelated issues. - 21.
+The UNFPA Ethics Office also provides advice and guidance to staff members, at their request and in confidence, on conflicts of interest and other ethics-related issues. - 21.
 In addition, the Ethics Office administers UNFPA's policy on Protection against Retaliation.
 This policy was revised in 2019.
-UNFPA is committed to fostering and maintaining a culture in which UNFPA personnel are able to report acts of wrongdoing to OAIS without fear of reprisal, reprimand or any other form of retaliation, and to taking swift and appropriate action in cases in which retaliation has occurred. - 22.
+UNFPA is committed to fostering and maintaining a culture in which UNFPA personnel are able to report acts of wrongdoing to OAIS without fear of reprisal, reprimand or any other form of retaliation, and to taking swift and appropriate action in cases in which retaliation has occurred.
+The Ethics Office is responsible for receiving complaints of retaliation and referring them to the Director, OAIS, if it determines that a prima facie case or threat of retaliation exists. - 22.
 UNFPA Legal Unit: The UNFPA Legal Unit is established in the Office of the Executive Director.
 The Unit provides legal advice and support to UNFPA management on the range of legal issues, including employment and administrative law.
 Such advice may extend, for example, to advice on administrative decisions, disciplinary measures, requests for management evaluation, and alternative dispute resolution.
 The Legal Unit represents the Secretary-General before the United Nations Dispute Tribunal ("UNDT") in employment disputes involving UNFPA staff members and makes recommendations to the United Nations Office of Legal Affairs on appeals against UNDT judgments concerning UNFPA.
-Referrals to and cooperation with national authorities for criminal prosecution are conducted through the UNFPA Legal Unit, which works closely with the United Nations Office of Legal Affairs in these matters. - 23.
-Coordinator, Protection from Sexual Exploitation and Abuse and from Sexual Harassment: In 2019, UNFPA established the position of Coordinator, Protection from Sexual
+Referrals to and cooperation with national authorities for criminal prosecution are conducted through the UNFPA Legal Unit, which works closely with the United Nations Office of Legal Affairs in these matters.